 Description

-War memorial, designed by Wilfrid Bond of Grantham, unveiled in 1920, dedicated to the fallen of the First World War.
+The Cleethorpes War Memorial is a Grade II listed structure designed by Wilfrid Bond of Grantham, unveiled in 1920 to honor those who fell in the First World War.

-The limestone war memorial takes the form of an octagonal pillar on an octagonal base, and three-stepped octagonal platform, surmounted by a carved stone crucifix.
-The memorial is approximately 6m in height and 1.8m in width.
+This limestone memorial features an octagonal pillar set on an octagonal base, resting on a three-stepped octagonal platform, and is topped with a carved stone crucifix.
+It stands approximately 6 meters tall and 1.8 meters wide.

-The accompanying plaque on the nearby east elevation of the Church of St Peter is inscribed and painted with gold lettering, and reads: ‘THE CHURCHYARD CROSS WAS ERECTED AND A PEAL OF BELLS / PUT IN THE CHURCHTOWER TO COMMEMORATE THE BRAVE / MEN WHO DIED FOR US IN THE GREAT WAR A.D.
+Nearby, on the east elevation of the Church of St Peter, there is an accompanying plaque with gold lettering that reads: ‘THE CHURCHYARD CROSS WAS ERECTED AND A PEAL OF BELLS / PUT IN THE CHURCHTOWER TO COMMEMORATE THE BRAVE / MEN WHO DIED FOR US IN THE GREAT WAR A.D.
 1914 – 1918 / AND WHOSE SACRIFICE SHOULD NEVER BE FORGOTTEN / [99 NAMES] / GRANT THEM LORD ETERNAL REST’.

-The memorial stands within a segmental forecourt approximately 6m east of the Church of St Peter (1864 by James Fowler, listed at Grade II), and to the west side of St Peter’s Avenue.
+The memorial is located within a segmental forecourt about 6 meters east of the Church of St Peter, which was built in 1864 by James Fowler and is also listed at Grade II, and is situated to the west side of St Peter’s Avenue.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.